Dejeh/Fish-Fix-1.21.1/README.md

 I do plan on backporting this mod.

+**To be clear: this mod does not allow you to modify sea level.
+This must be done separately.**

 Contact Me
 ==========
 Dejeh on Discord

 Please report any bugs on the issue tracker: https://github.com/Dejeh/Fish-Fix-1.21.1/issues